holzschu/llvm/README.txt

 - how to add new libraries to IR file?
 How to load them? "nm" works on embedded binaries.
 - where to place include files for on-system compilation?

 - stability issues when using nm <library> | grep " T ".
-Crashes occasionally.
-Cause unknown.
+Crashes occasionally with a SIGPIPE.
+Could be caused by stderr being unbuffered, while stdout is buffered.
+Tries to write to stdout, with Unbuffered == true.
+Means stdout has been closed.

 Analysis information:
 ---------------------